operator-framework/operator-controller/docs/api-reference/catalogd-webserver.md

 ### Compression Support

 The `catalogd` web server supports gzip compression of responses, which can significantly reduce associated network traffic.
-In order to signal to that the client handles compressed responses, the client must include `Accept-Encoding: gzip` as a header in the HTTP request.
+In order to signal that the client handles compressed responses, the client must include `Accept-Encoding: gzip` as a header in the HTTP request.

 The web server will include a `Content-Encoding: gzip` header in compressed responses.